 As vaccination status information is personal information, we must handle this information in accordance with the Privacy Act 2020.
 It is therefore unlikely that we would be able to disclose this information without the person’s consent.

 What does the University propose to do between now and the proposed effective date to ensure that I am safe at work?

 The University has measures and controls currently in place to manage health and safety risks or hazards.
 This includes the management of risks associated with COVID-19.
 We continue to follow Ministry of Health advice and Government directives.

-Will face coverings be required on campus if everyone is vaccinated?
+Will masks be required on campus if everyone is vaccinated?